Plantar Fasciitis Treatment

 Plantar fasciitis typically manifests as a sharp pain in the arch of the foot, the bottom of your heel.
 Patients will describe plantar fasciitis pain as feeling almost like a slight bruise or an ache.
 For some people, it’s possible to endure the pain, and walk it off.

 However, in a lot of cases it’s necessary to seek treatment for their plantar fasciitis pain.
 In some cases, the plantar fasciitis pain can actually clear up on its own if you’re able to begin walking around on your foot.
-Typically when patients are unable to walk it off, because of extreme pain, then platelet rich plasma injections are required.
+Typically when patients are unable to walk it off, because of extreme pain, then platelet-rich plasma injections are necessary.

 For patients who are able to treat their plantar fasciitis with continued walking, there’s still a great chance that the pain in the arch of the foot may return.
 If this process of walking it off and rest don’t cure your plantar fasciitis then prolotherapy injections are required.